GRAPHIC-How will the ECB contain fragmentation risk in euro area bond markets?

 By Yoruk Bahceli, Dhara Ranasinghe and Stefano Rebaudo

+The ECB is on the case, calling an emergency meeting for Wednesday to discuss the market rout .

+Invitations to the meeting were sent out on Tuesday and some ECB policymakers have cancelled plans to attend a conference in Milan on Wednesday.

-The premia investors demand to hold bonds from Italy, Spain and Portugal relative to safer German debt -- spreads in market parlance -- have risen to the highest since 2020.
+The meeting has been called after the premia investors demand to hold bonds from Italy, Spain and Portugal relative to safer German debt -- spreads in market parlance -- rose to the highest since 2020.

-So far the ECB says it sees no need for new tools to help these weaker, highly indebted economies cope with higher interest rates.
+Sources told Reuters last week that a large majority of ECB policymakers saw no need for a new tool to help these weaker, highly indebted economies cope with higher interest rates .
 But the spread widening has left investors wondering when the ECB might step in to contain so-called fragmentation risks and what it could do.

-"There is no easy fix," said Frederik Ducrozet, head of macroeconomic research at Pictet Wealth Management.
-"We are here today because of the lack of decision in the past six months."
+"They didn't say anything new about fragmentation and came up with a more aggressive stance (at last week's meeting) and now they are suprised about the bond market reaction," Nordea chief analyst Jan von Gerich.

 Here are some options for the ECB: